Editor's Picks

 ❖ The oak Symposium during the XXIII CMB 2025 was an excellent opportunity to learn about the progress made in knowledge of the genus Quercus in Mexico.
 It was possible to learn about the research being conducted on different ecological aspects and what is being addressed using different methodologies and concepts from the perspective of species complexes or groups from different regions of the country.

-❖ It has definitely been very opportune to interact with colleagues from different institutions and with the leading representative of the GCCO from Mexico and Central America, to recognize information gaps at the level of priority species and regions, and how to address and resolve them through continued participation as a research group.
+❖ It has definitely been very opportune to interact with colleagues from different institutions and with the leading representative of the GCCO from Mexico and Central America, to recognize information gaps at the level of priority species and regions, and to learn how to address and resolve them through continued participation as a research group.
 The event was important because, in addition to establishing agreements, it defined perspectives and motivated the participation of students and other researchers.

 This was the program: